Nicole Seah: Advertising career

 Seah previously worked as an executive at Starcom MediaVest Group, a brand communications company.

 Seah worked as a senior account manager with IPG Mediabrands.
 In 2014, Seah moved to Bangkok, Thailand, to work as a digital manager at the company's Thailand office.

 In 2020, Seah was an associate director at a multinational marketing company.

 Political career

 Seah has been involved in community activities and volunteering since secondary school.
-Her interest in politics was sparked by a meeting with a destitute woman, who – despite having a roof over her head – had no money for food, and was completely dependent on handouts from charity.
+Her interest in politics was sparked by a meeting with a destitute woman, who, despite having a place to live, had no money for food, and was completely dependent on handouts from charity.
 While in NUS, she was the managing editor of an online publication called the Campus Observer.

 National Solidarity Party

 Before the 2011 general election, Seah was involved with the Reform Party since 2009, but left in early February 2011 along with many other party members.
 She was invited to join the NSP by Goh Meng Seng, then the NSP's secretary-general.

 Seah was announced as a member of the five-person NSP team contesting in the Marine Parade GRC in the 2011 Singaporean general election on 21 April 2011.
 This was the first time an opposition party had contested this GRC since 1992.
 This was several weeks after the PAP announced that their five-person team contesting Marine Parade GRC would include 27-year-old Tin Pei Ling, leading to immediate media attention to the contest of two young women, both contesting parliament seats for the first time.
 Tin had been facing online criticism since her candidature was announced, and – partially in response to Tin's positioning – Seah's popularity has grown tremendously, according to Jon Russell of Asia Sentinel, who added that "her popularity [is] testament to many choosing her as their preferred 'youth' candidate in the election".
 Her popularity has been referred to as "rockstar"-like by The Straits Times.

 Yahoo!
 News commented that Seah appeared to upstage other members of the NSP and of her constituency team.
 On 27 April, Goh Chok Tong, former prime minister and Seah's opponent from the People's Action Party (PAP) team, complained that "I look at NSP and they appear to have only one person in charge and the four men are leaving it to the young lady to campaign and say all the things".
 The party was also referred to as the "Nicole Seah Party".
 Seah responded, "The NSP is all about teamwork.
 There are many different areas that everyone can contribute and that's how we synergise and bring our talents together to the table."